Tamatha Barbeau, Ph.D.

 CH 6: MUSCLE PHYSIOLOGY.
 (PowerPoint) (Completed Notes).
 Ch 6 Study Outline.
 Practice Exam Ch 6 .
 Instructor's notes.

-Lab 7: Blood Pressure Regulation, (Please wear a short sleeve shirt or one with sleeves that can roll up over biceps!)
+Lab 7: Blood Pressure Regulation, Lab Quiz 5, (Please wear a short sleeve shirt or one with sleeves that can roll up over biceps!)
 Blood Pressure Regulation lab report assigned!
-Click HERE for grading guidelines (See syllabus above, under Lab Reports, for guidelines, and grading criteria, for blood pressure lab report.)
+(See syllabus above, under Lab Reports, for guidelines, and grading criteria, for blood pressure lab report.)
 Lab report 2 on blood pressure regulation assigned.
-Due on June 26th.
+Due on June 24th.

 Click HERE for flow chart for regulation of LOW BP (Low blood pressure KEY),